MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD03_DEMO.md

             return personAboveAge;
         }
    ```
-10. To create a function that receives an array and prints it to the console by using a **for** loop, enter the following code:
+11. Create a function that receives an array and prints it to the console by using a **for** loop, enter the following code:
    ```javascript
         function printArray(array) {
             for (let i = 0; i < array.length; i++) {